kstrafe/Cxy/documentation/cxyr/031 - Musings On Variables.md

 		b = b op-mul 10.0;
 	}

 You know I kinda like the idea.
 It makes sure methods can not be symbols.
+This clashes with my inherent idea about operators.
+I really enjoy C++'s ability to just state

+	std::vector<int> a, b;
+	b.push_back(10);
+	a = b;

+Where a is a copy, and not a reference to b.
+If we say all members get copied, then a would refer to b's internal array.
+The destructors of both would destroy both objects.
+In the matmul operations, a new matrix is created and returned.
+This sets all member items, all the way to primitives.
+We could say all all basic operators just work on each element of a class.
+Given both sides of the operators are of the same type.
+I don't know how this would be useful though.
+Anyways, deep copying is useful.
+How can it be implemented if = just assigns all primitives?

+	Vector[32s] a b;
+	b.add(10);
+	a = b.copy();

+This may work...